Marriage & Relationship Counselling can Help You Create a Healthy Relationship

 - Conflict over finances or parenting

 These are two major areas that cause conflict within a relationship.
-Looking at how we are raised ourselves often gives us a clue as to the values we have and impose on our relationships, parenting and financial beliefs.
-Learning to accept that the other person may also have a valid view point and working together as a team to find a suitable outcome for you both is the main focus of counselling.
+Our values and ideas of life are formed throughout our childhood.
+We may however, expect these same beliefs from our partner although they have been raised in a different environment.
+We need to learn that the other person may also have a valid view point.
+Working together as a team to find a suitable outcome for you both is the main focus of counselling.

-Finances and parenting can cause some of the most volatile and damaging arguments for couples and yet it is often the emotional attachment to these subjects that causes problems, not the differences themselves.
+Finances and parenting can cause some of the most volatile and damaging arguments for couples.
+It is often the emotional attachment to these subjects that causes problems, not the differences themselves.
 I can work with you to get to the heart of the issues and find solutions that suit you both.

 - Life changes

 If you or your partner are struggling with any of these stages, don’t leave it until the relationship is in a poor state.
-Use counselling as a tool to help you work through them and maintain a satisfying relationship with your partner.
+Use counselling as a tool to help you work through them in an effective way.

-If you are not sure if I can help with your particular problem or you are nervous about attending, feel free to give me a call.
-I look forward to helping you with any problem or concern in your life that is important to you, whether it may be big or small.
+If you are not sure if I can help with your particular problem or you are nervous about attending, please call or email.
+I am always happy to respond and it is alright to be nervous!

 Are you ready to create a healthy relationship?

-1. Click the Book Online button below to find the first available appointment and book online; or
+Click the Book Online button below to find the first available appointment and book online